kabochya/course-parser/README.md

 node main.js
 ```

-The results will be in the "course-parser" db, "course" collection.s
+The results will be in the "course-parser" db, "course" collection.